 You can download the packages via the following link:

 Several programs are available: two important main software (BrainVISA and Anatomist), along with many command lines for the processing tools (Aims, Vip etc).
 All the programs are independent of each other.
-They are in the bin
+They are in the bin subfolder of the binary package.

 The Anatomist application is independent of BrainVISA.
 You can run Anatomist without running BrainVISA.
 Anatomist will be described in another handbook.